-ORDERED property of the current entry.
+Toggle the ‘ORDERED’ property of the current entry.
 A property

-is used for this behavior because this should be local to the current entry, not
+is used for this behavior because this should be local to the

-inherited like a tag.
+Tags).
 However, if you would like to track the value of this

 property with a tag for better visibility, customize the variable

 org-agenda-dim-blocked-tasks, TODO entries

-that cannot be closed because of such dependencies will be shown in a
+that cannot be marked DONE because of unmarked children are shown in a

-dimmed font or even made invisible in agenda views (see Agenda views).
+dimmed font or even made invisible in agenda views (see Agenda Views).

-You can also block changes of TODO states by looking at checkboxes
+You can also block changes of TODO states by using checkboxes (see

 org-enforce-todo-checkbox-dependencies, an entry that has unchecked